animo/openid4vc-playground/README.md

 </div>

 > [!TIP]
-> Check out the demo at https://openid4vc.animo.id
+> Check out the demo at https://funke.animo.id

 ## ✨ Hi there!

 Welcome to the repository of Animo's OpenID4VC Playground.
 This interactive playground demonstrates the use of OpenID4VC with different credential formats (such as SD-JWT VCs).
-This demo is built using [Aries Framework Javascript (AFJ)](https://github.com/hyperledger/aries-framework-javascript).
-AFJ is a framework written in TypeScript for building decentralized identity services.
+This demo is built using [Credo](https://github.com/openwallet-foundation/credo-ts).
+Credo is a framework written in TypeScript for building decentralized identity services.

 ## 🛠️ Usage